-- Employees covered by statutory public sector retirement schemes (see Question 1, Contributions paid to the government). - Employees who are aged 64 and above. - Employees that have been employed in continuous employment for less than 60 days (other than a casual employee). - Domestic employees. - Self-employed hawkers. - Employees of the European Union Office of the European Commission in Hong Kong. - Employees who are members of a scheme outside Hong Kong. - Employees participating in retirement schemes registered or exempted under the Occupational Retirement Schemes Ordinance (ORSO) (Cap 426, Laws of Hong Kong).
+- Employees covered by statutory public sector retirement schemes (see Question 1, Contributions Paid to the Government). - Employees and self-employed persons who are either: - under 18 years of age; or - aged 65 and above. - Employees that have been employed in continuous employment for less than 60 days (other than a casual employee). - Domestic employees. - Self-employed hawkers. - Employees of the European Union Office of the European Commission in Hong Kong. - Overseas employees entering into Hong Kong for employment for no more than 13 months, or who are members of, or covered by, overseas retirement schemes.

+• Employees participating in retirement schemes registered or exempted under the Occupational Retirement Schemes Ordinance (ORSO) (Cap.
+426, Laws of Hong Kong).

-Under the MPFSO, employers and employees participating in an MPF scheme are required to make monthly mandatory contributions of an amount equal to 5% of the employee's relevant income.
+Under the MPFSO, employers and employees participating in an MPF scheme must make monthly mandatory contributions of an amount equal to 5% of the employee's relevant income.
 "Relevant income" refers to payments expressed in monetary terms that are paid, or payable, by an employer to an employee, including:

 - Wages.

-- · Salary.
+- Salary.

-- · Leave pay.
+- Leave pay.

 - Fees, commissions and bonuses.

 - Gratuities.

+- Perquisites.

 - Allowances.